 All I knew about The Smiths, back when they were making a splash, was that they had an album called Meat is Murder, which didn’t sound all that promising.
-I never heard a thing they recorded, and thus found myself unexpectedly fascinated with the enchanting and unfamiliar melody of the instrumental with which John Hughes scored the museum scene in Ferris Bueller’s Day Off.
+I never heard a thing they recorded, and thus found myself unfamiliar with the fascinating and enchanting melody of the instrumental with which John Hughes scored the museum scene in Ferris Bueller’s Day Off.
 It was a beautiful part of a beautifully unforgettable cinema moment, and I gathered from the credits that it must have been performed by the Dream Academy, a group then best known for the hit Life in a Northern Town.
 It sounded just like them from the arrangement, with its big studio echo and woodwind accompaniment, but I misidentified it as another Dream Academy song, The Edge of Forever, also used in the movie and listed in the credits.
 This was back way before streaming, iTunes, YouTube, Shazam and the like.
 I searched for it high and low for a while before giving up – frustratingly, there never was a soundtrack album for Ferris Bueller – and loved it every time I rewatched the movie on my blurry, low-fi VCR.

 I don’t remember where I finally heard the original.
 Maybe my brother played it for me – I’ve found my way to a lot of my favourite music through him.
 It wasn’t an instrumental, and it wasn’t by the Dream Academy.
 It was the Meat is Murder guys.
 I soon discovered that Smiths band mates Morrissey and Johnny Marr were composing some of the most flat-out gorgeous pop songs I’d ever heard, like How Soon is Now, There is a Light That Never Goes Out, and best of all, discovered at last, Please Please Please Let Me Get What I Want, which clocked in at less than two rapturous minutes.